 A rehabilitation session, Humanity & Inclusion China | © E. Mogster / HI

-When major natural disasters such as earthquakes or extensive flooding occur in China, Humanity & Inclusion offers emergency relief assistance to victims.
-Its first relief efforts were rolled out in the provinces of Guangxi, Heilongjiang and Inner Mongolia between 1998 and 2000, then in Sichuan, which was hit by earthquakes in 2008 and 2013, and also in Yunnan in August 2014.
+When major natural disasters such as earthquakes or extensive flooding occur in China, HI offers emergency relief assistance to victims.
+Its first relief efforts were rolled out in the provinces of Guangxi, Heilongjiang, and Inner Mongolia between 1998 and 2000, then in Sichuan, which was hit by earthquakes in 2008 and 2013, and also in Yunnan in August 2014.

-China is currently the world’s most populated country, with a total population of 1.3 billion people.
-There are more than 85 million people with disabilities, the majority of whom live in extremely precarious conditions.
+China is currently the world’s most populated country with 1.3 billion inhabitants.
+There are more than 85 million people with disabilities, most of whom live in extremely precarious conditions.